Sony MDR-XB550AP Manual

 Connecting the Headphones

-1. Plugging In: Insert the 3.5mm TRRS plug into the headphone jack of your audio device.
-Ensure the plug is fully inserted to achieve a stable connection.
+Plugging In: Insert the 3.5 mm TRRS plug into the headphone jack of your audio device.
+Make sure that the plug is entirely inserted for a secure connection.

-1. Play/Pause Button: Press this button to play or pause audio playback.
+Play/Pause Button: Press this button to play or pause the audio.

-2. Volume Control: Use the volume buttons to adjust the audio level.
-The + button increases the volume, while the – button decreases it.
+Volume Control: Change the volume level by clicking the + or – buttons.
+The + button increases the volume, and the – button decreases it.

 3. Maintenance and Care

-1. Ear Cushions: Use a soft, dry cloth to wipe the ear cushions.
-For more thorough cleaning, dampen the cloth with a small amount of water and gently wipe the surface.
-Avoid using harsh chemicals or submerging the cushions in water.
+Ear Cushions: With a very soft, dry cloth, always wipe the ear cushions.
+If more cleaning is desired, dampen the cloth with a little bit of water and gently wipe off the surface.
+Avoid using harsh chemicals or fully immersing the cushions in water.

 Cable Care